stacklet/stacklet-admin/README.md

 }
 ```

-Run arbitrary fragments from stdin or from an option:
+Run arbitrary snippets from stdin or from an option:

 ```
-$ cat my-fragment
+$ cat my-snippet
 {
   accounts {
     edges {